1980 United States Senate election in Washington: Campaign

 Magnuson's showing in the primary had been considered by some to be weak, with Gorton pointing out that he failed to get a majority.
 It had become increasingly clear that the election was not going to be an easy one for Magnuson.
 Nevertheless, he was still the favorite by virtue of leading in polls, sometimes by as much as 11 points, and leading heavily in fundraising.
 Magnuson generally tried to avoid mentioning Gorton, refusing to debate him, and centered his campaign on the theme of his seniority and power.
 An example of this was when the Mount St. Helens eruption happened, which gave Magnuson an opportunity to display his appropriations prowess in constructing a bill.

 Gorton tried to counteract this by focusing his campaign on the issues of inflation and energy.
 Notably, he took the issues to turn Magnuson's seniority against him, blaming the nation's inflation on him.
 Moreover, Gorton ran a vigorous and aggressive campaign, which stood in contrast to the more senior Magnuson.
 Age, while not a major campaign issue, became a subtle undercurrent, with Gorton ads and newspaper stories about Magnuson's health drawing attention to the age difference between the two candidates.

 Despite Magnuson's advantages at the start of the race, the closing days of the race saw it grow closer.
 A late poll showed Gorton leading Magnuson, a reversal of trends showing Gorton far behind.
-Gorton defeated Magnuson in an upset, for which a large factor was due Ronald Reagan's sizable victory over Jimmy Carter in that year's presidential race.
+Gorton defeated Magnuson in an upset, for which a large factor was due to Ronald Reagan's sizable victory over Jimmy Carter in that year's presidential race.
 The coattails of Reagan's victory, in general, allowed strong Republican performances in Washington and other states nationwide.